Zuehlke/software-engineering-corner/drafts/pair-programming-mistakes.md

 This was further complicated by his eagerness to showcase his skills.

 Looking back, the solution to this problem is simpler than it seems.
-It’s about acknowledging the presence of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) and fostering open communication.
 It’s crucial to remember that it’s okay not to know everything and that it’s perfectly fine to ask questions.
+It’s also about acknowledging the presence of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) and fostering open communication.
 After all, pair programming is as much about learning as it is about coding.
 Effective communication forms the backbone of successful pair programming, making it a rewarding experience for both parties involved.

 ## The Trap of No Breaks
 Despite being aware of the importance of breaks and switch-ups, I often find myself falling into the trap of continuous pairing.
-When I’m in the flow, time seems to slip away unnoticed, which also happens often when pairing.
+When [I’m in the flow](https://en.wikipedia.org/wiki/Flow_(psychology)), time and the need for rest seems to slip away unnoticed, which also happens often when pairing.
 The driver does not switch with the navigator after a committable segment, and we continue to push forward.

-Contrary to popular belief, being in the flow isn’t always advantageous.
-As Uncle Bob points out, it can lead to fatigue and a decrease in productivity.
+Contrary to popular belief, being in the flow isn’t always advantageous, since it can lead to fatigue and overworking.
-Our brains get tired, and we often find ourselves stuck on minor problems, a phenomenon known as the [XY problem](https://en.wikipedia.org/wiki/XY_problem).

-I noticed that in this continuous work state, the quality of communication rapidly decreases.
+I noticed that when we are tired, the quality and quantity of our communication rapidly decreases.
-We all start to think about our own problem and ignore our partner.
+We all start to think about our own problem and ignore our partner, or we are stuck on the wrong problem, a phenomenon known as the [XY problem](https://en.wikipedia.org/wiki/XY_problem).
 This greatly reduces efficiency or even leads to us no longer being effective.

-The key to avoiding this trap is to remember to take regular breaks, switch roles and ensure effective communication at all times.
+The key in avoiding this trap is to remember to take regular breaks, switch roles and ensure effective communication at all times.
-This not only helps to keep our minds fresh but also ensures that we are on the same page throughout the process.
+This not only helps to keep our minds fresh but also ensures that we are on the same page throughout the whole session.

 ## Guiding a Junior
 I recently had the situation where I pair programmed with a junior developer who had just joined our team.